 After completing his training he moved to Washington, DC to begin work with Synetic Theatre, a movement/physical theatre company.
 He continued to work in DC with various companies including The Studio Theatre, The Shakespeare Theatre Company, Woolly Mammoth Theatre Company, Theatre J, Imagination Stage, Ford’s Theatre, The Kennedy Center, Solas Nua, Faction of Fools and Round House Theatre.

-He has taught Lecoq technique workshops at Woolly Mammoth Theatre Company, American University, the Kennedy Center, The Duke Ellington School for the Performing Arts, the University of Pennsylvania, and Cincinnati Conservatory of Music, Reed College, Miami of Ohio, Pace University, the New School, the Univesity of Utah and the Maltz Jupiter Conservatory, among others.
+He has taught Lecoq technique workshops at Woolly Mammoth Theatre Company, American University, the Kennedy Center, The Duke Ellington School for the Performing Arts, the University of Pennsylvania, and Cincinnati Conservatory of Music, Reed College, Miami of Ohio, Pace University, the New School, and the University of Utah, among others.
 Joel also creates movement and choreography for local productions, and has worked with American University, Wilson High School, Solas Nua, Venture Opera and Forum Theatre & Dance.

 Until 2010 he was living in Washington, D.C., and in addition to his acting work, he has been running a private practice as a Licensed Massage therapist.